AndreFPRodrigues/SWAT_Lib/README.md

 Mswat
 =====
-SWAT is a framework developed for android to provide developers with the tools to monitor, block and inject system wide input events.
+SWAT is a library developed for android to provide developers with the tools to monitor, block and inject system wide input events.
 Through the accessibility service SWAT is able to determine the current content of the screen system wide.
 It empowers developers by giving then options and info that are usually only available at a system level.